AutomCoding/wp-predikan/readme.txt

 * All UI text is in Swedish only.

 == Upgrade Notice ==
+= 1.4.0 =
+The table will now only show sermon titles for mobile users when the page is loaded, and a dropdown will display more when clicked.

 = 1.3.0 =
 The table will now be mobile friendly as it collapses into a single column on narrow screens.